Terms and Definitions

 A PAV is used to simulate in-service aging of an asphalt binder by means of pressured air and elevated temperature.
 Residue can be used to estimate physical and chemical properties of an asphalt binder after 5-10 years of in-service aging.

-The study of how material flows and deforms with viscosity being a resistance to flow
+Rheology is the study of how material flows and deforms with viscosity being a resistance to flow

-Rolling Thin Film Oven (RFTO)
+Rolling Thin Film Oven (RTFO)

 An RTFO is used to approximate the changes in asphalt binder properties during conventional batch plant and drum mix plant mixing.